openslide/openslide.github.io/docs/newformat/index.md

 If you receive a GError from lower-level code and intend to propagate it, consider whether the error's `message` provides enough context to diagnose the failure.
 If not, you should prefix the error using `g_prefix_error()` or `g_propagate_prefixed_error()`.

+### Slow-path warnings

+Sometimes a slide format will include an optional feature that allows a slide to be processed more efficiently.
+Files that do not contain this feature can still be read, but at a performance penalty.
+Similarly, image decoders may be designed with "fast paths" for common image parameters (for example, certain chroma subsampling ratios) and fallback paths for others.
+If it is impossible to determine from OpenSlide's output whether the optimized or fallback path is being used -- for example, by looking at a property value -- the fallback code should emit a warning message so a bug in the decision-making code does not become a silent failure.

+To emit a warning, use `_openslide_warn()` (at open time) or `_openslide_warn_once()` (at runtime).
+Warnings can be enabled by setting the `OPENSLIDE_DEBUG` environment variable to `warnings`.

 OpenSlide limitations
 ---------------------